PashanIrani/socket-rooms/README.md

 ### **.getJoinedRooms()**

-Returns a promise, which will resolve with an array of all the room IDs the client has joined
+Returns list of rooms client has joined.